patrickhyw/regions/README.md

 ## Future Work

 Since the shapes have volume, many things can be explored:
- - Comparing the volumes of regions in embedding/representation space for concepts at different depths of the tree (e.g. "animal" vs "mammal"/"bird")
+ - Quantifying the % of the representation space we understand by summing volume of known feature regions.
- - Volume change of concepts in representation space throughout layers of an LLM, which can show how concepts are formed
+ - Quantifying concept formation by studying volume change of features throughout LLM layers.
- - Total volume of embedding/representation space covered by known regions, giving some quantification of how much of the space is "understood"
+ - Quantifying amount of "null space" left for clean separation boundaries by subtracting combined volume of subcategories from volume of higher-level category (e.g. animal - (mammal + bird)).